ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

 To train a deterministic NF, we adopt the hybrid loss function as used in \citep{liu2024timebridge}, which is a convex combination of the Mean Absolute Error (MAE) in both the time and frequency domains.
 The frequency-domain component has been shown to be effective at reducing spurious autocorrelations in the labels \citep{wang2024fredf}.

 Our BDO framework uniquely generates multiple outputs of varying lengths, enabling us to apply this loss at each forecasting stage.
 This hierarchical supervision allows us to fully leverage the label information at multiple scales, encouraging the model to build causally structured and homogeneous representations rather than the disconnected ones typical of standard DO forecasts.
-In the words of our MNFT, this multi-level supervision provides richer feedback and mutual information from the observed labels, thereby constraining the solution space more effectively.

-In the BDO paradigm, the quality of early, short-term forecasts is critical, as errors at these stages may still propagate and degrade the performance of subsequent long-term forecasts.
-To ensure a stable foundation, we therefore place heavier weights on the losses computed at earlier stages (i.e., for shorter forecast horizons).
+To ensure a stable foundation as well as the diversity of different forecasts, we place heavier weights on the losses of earlier short-term sub-forecasts.
 The complete loss function is expressed as follows: